 A business with sales in the millions is probably going to want a full-time employee to be an in-house accountant that dedicates their time towards accounting, but in most businesses where most accounting tasks can be done in only few hours per week, outsourcing is ideal.

 One thing to keep in mind with handing off the accounting and bookkeeping tasks is that it does not release the business owner from responsibility of knowing the numbers in their business.
 Far too many business owners will give this task off and then only look at the numbers at the end of the year to see how much they have to pay in taxes.
-The data these numbers provide is critical and tell how healthy the business is, so knowing how to read and understand financial statements is critical to the success of a business.
+The data these numbers provide is critical and tell how healthy the business is, so knowing how to read and understand financial statements are critical to the success of a business.

 Owning a business is stressful and entrepreneurs tend to wear too many hats which leads to burn out.
 In the long run, outsourced bookkeeping saves money.
 Sure, it costs money to hire someone else to do the job that you were doing for “free”, but it makes money by allowing you to direct your time and efforts to what you do best.
 This lets you build the customer base and supplying consumers with your best work.